Go directly to the content

 • Eye protection: always wear protective glasses, especially with powerful panels.

-Red light therapy for rosacea
+Red Light Therapy for rosacea

 Practical tips & expectations